 MXGP: Limited Racer X All-Day Pit Passes Left!

-Going to the MXGP next weekend at WW Motorcross Park in Jacksonville, Florida?
+Going to the MXGP this weekend at WW Motorcross Park in Jacksonville, Florida?
 Want to be able to get into the pits all day?

 If you preorder online for this event, you'll need to pick your Racer X Pit Pass up at Will Call, which will be located outside the main gates to the track, where you'll also receive an extra copy of Racer X, and Racer X stickers.